 Priority will be given to projects or applicants that successfully demonstrate that they are likely to benefit Inuit.
 In reviewing and prioritizing applications, the NULC will also consider an applicant's previous record of compliance with reporting and other requirements or commitments made under prior agreements.

-The Director may deny an application at the Director's discretion.
-The Director's decision is final for all funding streams where the maximum amount per recipient is \$10,000 or less.
-If the maximum amount is more than \$10,000 the applicant may appeal the decision and request a review.
+The Director may deny an application at the Director's discretifunding streams where the maximum amount per recipient is more than \$10,000 the applicant may appeal the decision and heir application.